Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 Even with gardening gloves, hands can get dirty after working in the garden or stained from fruit picking.

-However, adding a cup of apple cider vinegar to a bowl of water and soaking your hands in it can help get rid of the excess dirt and stains.
+However, adding a cup of apple cider vinegar to a bowl of water and soaking your hands in it can help remove excess dirt and stains.

 Just wish I could have printed this out for a reference.